 Set it on a table or any stable surface, pose, and wait for the camera to click.
 It doesn’t matter if you want to do a self-portrait or a group shot.
 It’s perfect no matter how many people you have in the photo.

 Your iPhone photo timer is also useful for landscape photography.
 You can use it to keep your camera stable when capturing the perfect scenery.

-Since you don’t have to hold your device, you don’t have to worry about camera shake that causes blurry shots.
+Since you don’t have to hold your device, you don’t have to worry about

 The timer is also perfect for macro photography.
 Macro lenses have a focusing distance of a few inches.
 That’s why it’s essential to place your phone in a fixed position and use a timer.
 You don’t have to move the camera and throw off the focus while taking pictures.

 And if you want to shoot at night?
 Self-timer is your best friend.
 Like landscape photography, keeping the camera stable for nighttime shots is crucial.